 MDHearingAid offers some of the best-value over-the-counter hearing aids on the market.
 The Bluetooth-enabled CORE hearing aids are free of frills and allow wearers to make adjustments conveniently and discreetly via their mobile app.
 Since the hearing aids are not custom-fit and don’t require a visit to an audiologist, we don’t recommend them if you’re experiencing severe or profound hearing loss.
 But if you’re new to hearing aids and want an affordable pair for basic hearing support, MDHearingAid may be just what you need.
 Read our hands-on MDHearingAid review for more details on this provider.

 Unlike many competitors in the hearing aid industry, Eargo is transparent with its pricing.
 In fact, you can easily find pricing information online.
-As of this writing, the Eargo 5 costs $2,950 per pair, Eargo Neo HiFi costs $2,500, and the Eargo Neo costs $2,000.
+Prices range from $1,450 to $2,950 per pair.
 It is possible to split the cost into monthly payments, making owning a quality hearing aid more affordable.

 While Eargo hearing aids don’t have Bluetooth technology built into them, they offer discreet hearing support at a great price.
 Wearers can still benefit from Bluetooth technology in the charging case when they need to tweak the settings of their Eargo devices.
 Plus, it’s a big bonus that there’s no need to get a traditional prescription to purchase Eargo hearing aids.
 Last but not least, Eargo’s monthly payment plans make it feasible for people to get hearing aids without financial strain.
 Read our in-depth Eargo review to learn more.